For Silver Streak showtimes, click here.

 The professional admiration was mutual.
 After making See No Evil, Hear No Evil, Richard Pryor said, “I’m very proud when I work with Gene on something like we just finished because I know I belong in this business.”

-Altogether, they appeared in four films together, each showcasing their on-screen comic chemistry.
+They appeared in four films together, each showcasing their on-screen comic chemistry.

 Interestingly, while they got along so well in front of the camera, their relationship remained professional – partially because both actors were shy.